OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 In addition to the SDK and NDK, you'll also need something to make Java bytecode more human-readable.
 Fortunately, Java decompilers generally handle Android bytecode well.
 Popular free decompilers include [JD](http://jd.benow.ca/ "JD"), [JAD](http://www.javadecompilers.com/jad "JAD"), [Procyon](https://bitbucket.org/mstrobel/procyon/overview "Procyon"), and [CFR](https://www.benf.org/other/cfr/ "CFR").
 For convenience, we have packed some of these decompilers into our [apkx wrapper script](https://github.com/b-mueller/apkx "apkx - APK Decompilation for the Lazy").
 This script completely automates the process of extracting Java code from release APK files and makes it easy to experiment with different backends (we'll also use it in some of the following examples).

 Other tools are really a matter of preference and budget.
-A ton of free and commercial disassemblers, decompilers, and frameworks with different strengths and weaknesses exist; we'll cover some of them.
+A ton of free and commercial disassemblers, decompilers, and frameworks with different strengths and weaknesses exist.
+We'll be covering some of them in this chapter.

 ##### Setting up the Android NDK